 The "Buckstopper" Limited Warranty applies only to materials and components originally built or installed by Coachmen.
 It does not cover the automotive chassis' components or tires; batteries, generators or televisions which are warranted separately by their manufacturers.
-It also does not cover damage caused by lack of proper use, improper operation or maintenance in accordance with the Owner's Manual, overloading, abuse, collision, environmental damage, alterations or improper repairs, service call charges, corrosion, cosmetic flaws, or normal deterioration/wear of fabrics and carpeting.
-Also excluded: any product not used for it customary purpose; any product not registered and normally used in the United States or Canada; use of the vehicle for rental, and any promises made by any person beyond those stated in this Warranty.
+It also does not cover damage caused by lack of proper use, operation and maintenance in accordance with the Owner's Manual, overloading, abuse, collision, alterations or improper repairs, corrosion, cosmetic flaws, or normal deterioration/wear of fabrics and carpeting.
+Also excluded: any product not used for it customary purpose; any product not registered and normally used in the United States or Canada; and any promises made by any person beyond those stated in this Warranty.